PaulXiCao/PaulXiCao.github.io/collections/_posts/2024-07-14-cpp-modules-dual-build.md

 # The {fmt} way

 While searching the internet for ideas I came across this post by Daniela E on [reddit](https://www.reddit.com/r/cpp/comments/1busseu/comment/kxvfayf).
-She explains that she took the header-only library and created a wrapper module which includes the headers.
+She explains that she took the header-only `fmt` library and created a wrapper module which includes the headers.
 Thus, one can consume the library either via header includes or module import.
 She employed some non-trivial CMake functions and preprocessor macros (fmt can be found [here](https://github.com/fmtlib/fmt)).
 Unfortunately, I did not find any further information on that which is why I am writing this post.